PoliInfo/PoliInfo.github.io/index.md

 # [](#collection-and-tools) Collection and Tools

 **Japanese Regional Assembly Minutes Corpus:**
-The corpus has CSV format data from 47 prefectural assemblies for 4 years (1.7GB), the fields of which are shown below.
+The corpus has JSON format data of the Tokyo metropolitan assembly for 4 years, the fields of which are shown below.

 |:----------------|:----------------|
 | Identifier | Prefecture name |